Glossary

 Nurse midwife

-A licensed health care professional who provides gynecological services and care for women during and after normal pregnancy and labor.
+A licensed healthcare professional who provides gynecological services and care for women during and after normal pregnancy and labor.

 Nurse practitioner